The tradition bearer of the Finnish Kantle, Naselle, Washington traced his love of kantele playing back five generations in his family.

-Saari’s degree in music has helped him to develop outstanding skill in teaching himself to play kantele later in life.
-He is not only a recognized performer in demand, but also a well-respected and active teacher, who generously continues to share his kantele knowledge with numerous students around the country.
-Saari has received a Washington state Governor’s Heritage Award for his work popularizing and teaching kantele.
-In 2006, Saari was honored with a National Endowment for the Arts Heritage Fellowship, the country’s highest honor in folk and traditional arts.
-He is also a very productive composer of kantele music with over 2400 pieces written.
+The musician received a Washington state Governor’s Heritage Award for his work popularizing and teaching kantele.
+In 2006, Wilho was honored with a National Endowment for the Arts Heritage Fellowship, the country’s highest honor in folk and traditional arts.
+He was also a productive composer of kantele music, with more than 2,400 pieces written.

 In 2010, Dr. Arja Kastinen of Finland published 365 of Wilho’s compositions in a collection called “Tune-a-Day.”
 He recorded two CDs on the kantele including Vilhon Vintiltä, featuring mainly his own compositions.

 The website of the Masters of Traditional Arts has more info; click here